wildonion/blog-code/_pages/about.md

 image: "/assets/img/erfan.jpg"
 ---

-Hi, my name is Erfan Arefi, I'm a full stack developer and researcher in computer science, founder of `uniXerr` and a hungry learner.
+Hi, my name is Mohammaderfan Arefimoghaddam, I'm a full stack developer and researcher in computer science, founder of `uniXerr` and a hungry learner.

 I love sharing my abstract ideas and thoughts on computer science, technology especially artificial intelligence and coding with everyone, so I created this blog to write about them all.
 Hope you enjoy!